logseq/docs/pages/Embed Media - Audio, Photos, Videos.md

 			- To add timestamps, play the video, pause, create a new line.
 Type the slash `/` command and type `Embed YouTube timestamp`
 				- Here is an example (click on the timestamp to jump to this position in the video): {{youtube-timestamp 369}}
-				- See the timestamps embed in action here (skip to 0:42 seconds):
+				- See the timestamps embed in action here (skip to 0:42 seconds): collapsed:: true
 				   <div style="position: relative; padding-bottom: 80.35714285714286%; height: 0;"><iframe src="https://www.loom.com/embed/995d6755b29c48c6b610646736aa5049" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>
 		- ### Embedding videos from Vimeo
 			- Type the slash `/` command and type `Embed Vimeo video`
 			- Select the command and paste the URL inside the `{{vimeo }}` macro.
 				- Example:
+				  collapsed:: true
 				   {{vimeo https://player.vimeo.com/video/535982936}}
 				   ```
 				   {{vimeo https://player.vimeo.com/video/535982936}}
 				   ```
+- TODO Split this page up and/or create multiple features that refer to this page.
+This page is more a tutorial than a reference page #docs